-Loyalty programs have changed.
-Customers have cleared their wallet of punch cards and oodles of single-store plastic cards and are now opting for smarter, mobile-friendly programs – and they love it.
+Loyalty programs have changed over the years.
+Customers have cleared their wallet of punch cards and plastic cards and are now opting for smarter, mobile-friendly programs.

 Modern customer engagement and loyalty programs have come a long way and nowadays instead of using them to offer discounts to everyone, merchants can hyper-target and personalize rewards to their best customers adding immediate revenue and ROI to the bottom line.
 And there are some interesting effects of using this approach, one of the most powerful being the overspend effect.

 In this post, we’ll explain what the overspend effect is, what it means to your bottom line and explore additional customer behaviors that add value to your business.

 When customers have a reward to redeem, they’re more likely to spend more during that visit.
 Quite simply, that’s the overspend effect.

 To see the overspend effect in action, Thanx tracks how much a customer typically spends when they don’t have a reward to redeem and compares that to the amount spent when a customer does have a reward to redeem.

 Sales generally spike when customers know they’re getting a good deal.